Doctoral Program (Psy.D.) in School Psychology

-Candidates are admitted to the Doctor of Psychology program in School Psychology annually, with classes beginning each fall semester.
+Candidates are admitted to the Doctor of Psychology program in School Psychology annually, with cohorts beginning in the fall semester.
 All candidates are expected to complete their doctoral program and graduate within eight years from the date of first enrollment.
 Candidates must complete the 118 credits of graduate curriculum, which includes applied practicum experiences, the Directed Study, and a doctoral internship.
 In addition, candidates are required to sit for and to pass the three assessments required for Florida Teacher Certification, which include the General Knowledge Test (GK), the Professional Education Test (PEd), and the Subject Area Examination (SAE) in School Psychology.
 During the internship year, candidates are required to site for and to pass the Praxis Examination in School Psychology (5402), administered by the Educational Testing Services (ETS).
 Students must maintain a minimum grade point average of 3.0.

 Licensure and certification requirements vary from state-to-state.
 Candidates are advised to research those requirements in advance of completion of their degree to ensure that they have completed the appropriate coursework for licensure and certification in the state in which intend to seek employment.

-School psychologists holding the doctoral degree in psychology are eligible for licensure as a psychologist in every state.
+School psychologists holding the doctoral degree in psychology are eligible for licensure as a psychologist.
 Requirements include a doctoral degree in psychology, two years of supervised experience as a psychologist (half of which may be satisfied by the completion of a doctoral internship), a passing score on the National Examination for Professional Practice in Psychology (EPPP), and completion of specific requirements designated within each state.
 Licensure allows for employment in private practice, hospitals and community agencies.

 School psychologists are also eligible for certification in 43 of the 50 states by the Department of Education (DOE) as a professional educator to provide school psychological services in public, private, or charter schools.
 Certification in school psychology can occur at either the specialist or doctoral level.